safijari/Shotty/README.md

 ## What?
 This is a plugin for the the Steam Deck that uses Decky (Plugin) Loader.
 It contains two functions:

-1. A way to bring all screenshots on your Deck to the `~/Pictures/Screenshots` folder as symlinks (use the `Aggregate` button)
+1. A way to bring all screenshots on your Deck to the `~/Pictures/Screenshots` folder (use the `Aggregate` button)
-2. A background service to symlink any new screenshots you take after installing the plugin.
+2. A background service to copy any new screenshots you take after installing the plugin.

-Symlinks are used here so as to not duplicate data.
-The files in the `Screenshots` folder thus will only be links, but if you copy them over ssh or using DeckMTP they sould copy the actual files that the link is poiting to.
+You can then copy these files over ssh or using DeckMTP.
+I personally use CX File Explorer on my phone.

 The screenshots are categorized under separate folders for each app.
 For Steam native apps the folder will have the same name as the app
 (e.g. `Half Life`).
-For non-steam apps the folder will be the app ID (e.g. `2254521` for Moonlight on my Deck).
+For non-steam apps a best effort is done to get the name.
+If a name cannot be found then the folder will be the app ID (e.g. `2254521` for Moonlight on my Deck).

-Additionally the most recent screenshot is linked at `~/Pictures/Screenshots/most_recent.jpg`.
+Additionally the most recent screenshot is copied at `~/Pictures/Screenshots/most_recent.jpg`.

 ## How?